 Schuylkill Haven is a somewhat small borough located in the state of Pennsylvania.
 With a population of 5,248 people and just one neighborhood, Schuylkill Haven is the 284th largest community in Pennsylvania.
 Much of the housing stock in Schuylkill Haven was built prior to World War II, making it one of the older and more historic boroughs in the country.

-Schuylkill Haven is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Schuylkill Haven is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Schuylkill Haven is a borough of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Schuylkill Haven who work in office and administrative support (16.46%), food service (8.42%), and computer science and math (5.50%).

 Also of interest is that Schuylkill Haven has more people living here who work in computers and math than 95% of the places in the US.